New York's 38th State Assembly district

 New York's 38th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Jenifer Rajkumar since 2021, defeating Michael G. Miller in the 2020 Democratic primary.

 Geography

+2020s

+District 38 is located in Queens, comprising the neighborhoods of Glendale, Ozone Park, Richmond Hill, Ridgewood, and Woodhaven.
+It also includes portions of South Ozone Park and South Richmond Hill.

+The district overlaps New York's 5th and 7th congressional districts, as well as the 12th, 15th and 18th districts of the New York State Senate, and the 29th, 30th, 32nd and 34th districts of the New York City Council.

+2010s

 District 38 is located in Queens, comprising the neighborhoods of Glendale, Ozone Park, Richmond Hill, Ridgewood, and Woodhaven.